tynix5/stm32_embedded/balance_bot/README.md

 # Balance Bot #
 - 2 wheeled balancing robot centered around the STM32F401RE microcontroller
 - Utilizes BNO055 IMU to determine orientation in space
-- WIP: Utilize motor encoders to maintain position
+- Utilizes motor encoders to maintain position

 ## Design ##
 At a top level, this project is fairly straightforward: determine the bot's orientation relative to equilibrium, then correct it via motors.
 The STM32 reads euler angles, computed using the sensor's "sensor fusion" mode, from the IMU using I2C at a rate of 100 Hz.